mailjet/mailjet-apiv3-templating-samples/tutorials/abandoned_cart/README.md

 The well-known men clothing shop _clothes-men.mailjet.com_ has just hired you to create their new abandoned cart email template.

-Their brief: you have to create a template that mainly displays...
+Their brief: you have to create a template that mainly displays:

 * the items left in the cart
 * some new articles the customer may be interested in

-They provide you with a `variables.json` file, containing some mockup data.
+They provided you with a `variables.json` file containing some mock data.

 Their designer, who has hosted all the assets online, has just sent you the final design: